 An oak door in the vestibule of the Chapter House has been identified as the oldest in Britain.
 The door was reused from the original building and was said to have been covered in the skin of a sacrilegious felon who was flogged to death in the Middle Ages.
 However, fragments of hide found on the door have been tested and identified as having belonged to a cow.

-A portrait of the Queen by Ralph Heimans went back on display in the Chapter House in mid-July 2013 – with a enlarged security barrier and a guard in place – a month after the painting had been defaced with purple paint by a Fathers4Justice campaigner.
+A portrait of Elizabeth II by Ralph Heimans went back on display in the Chapter House in mid-July 2013 – with a enlarged security barrier and a guard in place – a month after the painting had been defaced with purple paint by a Fathers4Justice campaigner.